AbeelLab/vlpb-assembly-workshop/index.md

 # Tools and preparation
 This is a bring your own machine workshop.

-A pre-packaged conda environment will be available 1 week in advance
+A conda package is available for each day.
+Review the day exercise schedule to install them.

 You will need a laptop with a linux-like environment available that can run the pre-packaged environment with its tools.
 You can use any linux-like environment: WSL2, linux, Mac, VM or a remote system.
 This system must support conda environment mentioned above